wlianger/Enhancement-of-Physics-Informed-Neural-Networks-in-Applications-to-Fluid-Dynamics/README.md

 ## Other

-Two project folders correspond to two cases respectively, and each case contains instances of different algorithms.
+Two project folders correspond to two cases respectively.
+Each case contains instances of different algorithms.
 You can create datasets according to your own needs and then conduct code testing.
+More details may be added later.